 5 – If funding is granted, provide the NOVA-coordinator at SLU (email@example.com) with all information necessary to announce the course.

-SLU NOVA will open for applications for courses to be organized during 2021 starting end of March 2020.
-Application deadlines are 15th of May 2020 (earliest possible course start January 2021) and 16th of November (earliest possible course start June 2021).
+SLU NOVA are now open for applications for courses to be organized during 2022.
+Application deadlines are 15th of May 2021 (for courses starting in the first half of 2022) and 16th of November (for courses starting from June 2022).